aakashkushwah/uiexamples/spring/README.md

-** Below to refresh the client application if any changes in git are made for properties file curl localhost:8889/admin/refresh -d {} -H "Content-Type: application/json"
+## Below to refresh the client application in case of git changes
+curl localhost:8889/admin/refresh -d {} -H "Content-Type: application/json"